Henrietta Vansittart: Engineering work and career

 Shortly after her marriage, Vansittart began to study her father's work on ship propulsion.
 She had accompanied her father on HMS Bullfinch to test out a new version of his screw propeller, which began her interest, in 1857.
 The Lowe propeller had been fixed to many British warships by this time, but James Lowe never saw any financial reward due to infringement battles.
 When Vansittart's father died in 1866, after being run over by a carriage, she began working and experimenting in earnest, perhaps looking for the recognition her father never had in his lifetime.

 In 1868, Vansittart was awarded a patent (British Patent no 2877), for an improvement on her father's work – what she called the Lowe-Vansittart propeller.
 Her argument for the propeller was that it allowed ships to move faster and smoother, while using less fuel.
-Her work went on to be fitted on many ships, including HMS Druid, the Scandinavian, and the SS Lusitania.
+Her work went on to be fitted on many ships, including HMS Druid, the Scandinavian, and the RMS Lusitania.
 In addition, she also took out an American patent (US Patent 89712 granted in 1869), which was on the construction of screw propellers.
 In the 1860s, Henrietta improved the design with curved rather than straight blades for greater efficiency, and her home was filled with the development models she built and tested.

 The Lowe-Vansittart Propeller was awarded a first-class diploma at the International Exhibition in Kensington in 1871, a first class diploma and medal at the 1872 Dublin, 1875 Paris, 1876 Belgian, 1879 Sydney Exhibition, 1880 Melbourne and 1881 Adelaide Exhibitions, as well as other awards at the Royal Cornwall and Naples Maritime Exhibitions.

 For her work on ship propulsion, Vansittart won many awards, was mentioned by name in various newspapers, such as The Times and her invention took her to several exhibitions all over the world.

 In 1876, Vansittart was the first female to write, read, and illustrate her own diagrams and drawings for a scientific article presented at Association of Foreman Engineers and Draughtsmen.
 A pamphlet written by Vansittart, based on this paper, was published in 1882, entitled The History of the Lowe Vansittart Propeller and a short extract of the life of the late Mr James Lowe, the successful inventor of screw ships from their first introduction.
 This pamphlet indicates her dedication to the work and legacy of her father, as well as illustrating her technical knowledge of the Lowe Vansittart propeller.